Staff Spotlights

 teresa frame

-Teresa Scrimenti brings a rich and diverse work history to Kinnect as the OhioKAN statewide program trainer.
+Teresa brings a rich and diverse work history to Kinnect as the OhioKAN statewide program trainer.
 While she did not have previous experience focusing on training, her previous work with diverse audiences prepared her for the role.

 Teresa previously worked in disability services, serving as a job coach for Linking Employment, Abilities, and Potential (LEAP).
 She also taught life skills classes for adults with developmental disabilities as well as art classes.